charlie-j/edhoc-formal-analysis/SecurityClaims.md

    Responder SHALL have access to the Responder's private authentication key and only the Initiator SHALL have access to the Initiator's private authentication key.

+[p78]
+   EDHOC might be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.
+Note that EDHOC without mutual authentication is vulnerable to man-in-the- middle attacks and therefore unsafe for general use.
+However, it is possible to later establish a trust relationship with an unknown or not-yet-trusted endpoint.
+Some examples:

+   *  The EDHOC authentication credential can be verified out-of-band at a later stage.

+   * ` The EDHOC session key can be bound to an identity out-of-band at a later state.`

+   * ` Trust on first use (TOFU) can be used to verify that several EDHOC connections are made to the same identity.`  TOFU combined with proximity is a common IoT deployment model which provides good security if done correctly.
+Note that secure proximity based on short range wireless technology requires very low signal strength or very low latency.

+[p81] An EDHOC implementation MAY store the previously sent EDHOC message to be able to resend it.

+   In principle, if the EDHOC implementation would deterministically regenerate the identical EDHOC message previously sent, it would be possible to instead store the protocol state to be able to recreate and resend the previously sent EDHOC message.
+However, even if the protocol state is fixed, the message generation may introduce differences which compromises security.
+For example, in the generation of message_3, if I is performing a (non-deterministic) ECDSA signature (say, method 0 or 1, cipher suite 2 or 3) then PLAINTEXT_3 is randomized, but K_3 and IV_3 are the same, leading to a key and nonce reuse.

+  The EDHOC implementation MUST NOT store previous protocol state and regenerate an EDHOC message if there is a risk that the same key and IV are used for two (or more) distinct messages.

+[p83] To provide forward secrecy in an even more efficient way than re- running EDHOC, this section specifies the optional function EDHOC- KeyUpdate in terms of EDHOC-KDF and PRK_out.